-The Consortium classifies each candidate technology into one of three development levels on the basis of maturity of the technology and its expected time to commercialization.
+The Consortium classifies each candidate technology into one of three development levels on the basis of the maturity of the technology and its expected time to commercialization.
 Level 1 designates the least developed and Level 3 the most developed technologies.
-The Mel\Delta k laser-induced breakdown spectroscopy system falls in the Level 1 category since the system is under development.
+The mobile atomic absorption spectrometer system operated by Pace Environmental Laboratories was classified as a Level 2 technology.
+The instrumentation system used in the demonstration is commercially available and thus is a Level 3 technology.
+However, the field operators of the instrument were not the instrument developers, and the technology was originally designed to be operated in a conventional laboratory.

 The Consortium has determined that an exhaustive verification of the relatively new and developing Level 1 technologies should not be performed.
-The field demonstration data sets from the Mel\Delta k technology are compiled, organized, and presented in this report along with a validated data set from laboratories using conventional analytical methods.
-The degree of comparative analysis of the data is purposely limited.
-The results are intended for distribution to the technology developers to assist them in further development and refinement of their instruments.
+Level 2 and Level 3 technologies are analyzed in greater detail, with Level 3 technologies getting the most complete data analysis.
+The results from Level 1 and Level 2 technologies are primarily intended for distribution to the technology developers in order to assist them in further instrument development and refinement.